Courtland Sutton: 2020

 After missing Week 1 with a shoulder injury, Sutton made his 2020 debut the following week against the Pittsburgh Steelers.
 During the game, Sutton caught three passes for 66 yards before exiting the game with a knee injury.
 The next day, an MRI confirmed that Sutton suffered a torn ACL and he was placed on season-ending injured reserve on September 22, 2020.

 2021

+In Week 2, against the Jaguars, he had nine receptions for 159 receiving yards in the 23–13 victory.
+In Week 5, against the Steelers, he had seven receptions for 12 receiving yards and one receiving touchdown in the 27–19 loss.

 On November 22, 2021, Sutton signed a four-year $60.8 million contract extension with the Broncos through the 2025 season.
-In Week 2, against the Jacksonville Jaguars, he had nine receptions for 159 receiving yards in the 23–13 victory.
-In Week 5, against the Pittsburgh Steelers, he had seven receptions for 12 receiving yards and one receiving touchdown in the 27–19 loss.

 Sutton finished the season with 58 receptions for 776 yards and two touchdowns.

 2022

 In Week 2, against the Houston Texans, Sutton had seven receptions for 122 receiving yards in the 16–9 victory.
-He played in 15 games in the 2022 season.
-He finished with 64 receptions for 829 receiving yards and two receiving touchdowns.
+In the 2022 season, he played in 15 games, making 64 receptions for 829 receiving yards with two receiving touchdowns.

+2023

+In the 2023 season, Sutton appeared in and started 14 games.
+He finished with 59 receptions for 772 yards and ten touchdowns.
+He had five consecutive games with a touchdown from Week 6 to Week 11.
+In Week 10 against the Buffalo Bills, Sutton caught a touchdown pass from Russell Wilson at the very edge of the end zone, barely tapping both of his feet in bounds.
+The catch was statistically the most improbable completion of the Next Gen Stats era, with only a 3.2% probability of succeeding.

+2024

+In Week 9, against the Baltimore Ravens, Sutton had seven receptions for 122 yards in addition to a passing touchdown thrown to Bo Nix on a trick play.
+In Week 12, against the Las Vegas Raiders, he had two receiving touchdowns in the 29–19 win.
+He finished the 2024 season with 81 receptions for 1,081 yards and eight touchdowns helping the Broncos make the playoffs for the first time since 2015.

+2025

+On July 28, 2025, Sutton signed a four-year, $92 million ($41 million guaranteed) contract extension with the Broncos.